zitadel/zitadel/docs/docs/examples/login/flutter.md

 ### Client ID

 After successful app creation, a pop-up will appear, showing the app's client ID.
-Copy the client ID, as you will need it to configure your Angular client.
+Copy the client ID, as you will need it to configure your Flutter application.

 ## Flutter Prerequisites